 East Africa’s economic and logistics hub is Kenya’s capital Nairobi.
 Because almost every wildlife safari vacation starts and ends in the capital city, it is hard for any traveler to miss Nairobi.
 Nairobi presents the authentic everyday African urban life, especially the city’s leafy suburbs, where the most exciting attractions are found.

-Kenya is home to one of Africa’s most intriguing and historically essential coastlines, perfect for beach holidays, away from the safari hooves, canines, and claws.
+Kenya is home to one of Africa's most intriguing and historically essential coastlines, perfect for introducing travelers on their first safari in Kenya to Africa's coastline, away from the safari hooves, canines, and claws.
 The Kenyan coast stems from extraordinary natural beauty.
-It is home to marine parks, bustling coral reefs, bird-filled and coastal forests, all of which make for a fabulously diverse holiday after your inland wildlife safari.
-The southern Kenya coast presents perfect don’t-make-me-think beach holidays with Diani, Galu, and Funzi beaches standing out getaways for honeymooners and romantics.
-Suitable for diving and great for deep-sea fishing, Mombasa is Kenya’s beach destination for the younger, more social crowd, which means excellent restaurants, nightclubs, and adventures.
-And Mombasa’s airport means easy combining a Kenya safari with a coastal beach holiday.
+It is home to marine parks, bustling coral reefs, and bird-filled coastal forests, all of which make for a fabulously diverse holiday after your inland wildlife safari.
+The southern Kenya coast presents perfect don't-make-me-think beach holidays with Diani, Galu, and Funzi beaches standing out getaways for honeymooners and romantics.
+Suitable for diving and great for deep-sea fishing, Mombasa is Kenya's beach destination for the younger, more social crowd, which means excellent restaurants, nightclubs, and adventures.
+And Mombasa's airport means easy combining a Kenya safari with a coastal beach holiday.

 Kenya Travel Essentials

 Although Kenya is generally a safe country, visitors should take basic precautions to avoid becoming victims of crime.